 Distinctions: Crystal gives a nod to its active passengers with paddle tennis courts, shuffleboard, golf driving nets, a putting green and Ping-Pong tables.

 Poolside Dining: Crystal's poolside buffets are some of the best around.
-The Trident Bar and Grill offers typical poolside dining options as well as more unusual specialty sandwiches.
-Tastes features themed buffets as well as a casual dining option under the stars.
+The Trident Bar and Grill offers typical poolside dining options, as well as more unusual specialty sandwiches.
+Tastes features themed buffets and a casual dining option under the stars.

 Sun Deck: The sun decks on Oceania ships are centered on tranquil saltwater pools, each ringed by comfortable, cushion-topped loungers and straddled by a pair of whirlpools.
 Gorgeous outdoor living areas -- boasting plush couches, deep armchairs and people-watching views -- are tucked away behind the pools, and they're perfect for folks who prefer to sit in the shade.